 Hearing loss is a daily challenge you can overcome.
 You do not have to hide your hearing loss!
 You do not have to face hearing loss alone.

-Until this organization was founded in 1979 there was no voice or focus for people who are hard of hearing.
-HLAA changed that!
+Until HLAA was founded in 1979 there was no voice or focus for people who are hard of hearing.
+HLAA has changed that!
 HLAA has become known as 'The Voice for People with Hearing Loss'.